 Endodontic treatment is a term used to describe dental procedures that focus on the interior portion of the tooth — a root canal is the most common endodontic procedure.
-Dr. Adriana Barrera has more than 20 years of experience in endodontics and offers comprehensive care to men and women in and around Torrance, California.
+Barrera Advanced Dentistry has more than 20 years of experience in comprehensive care including endodontics around Torrance, California.
 To schedule an appointment, call the office or use the fast and easy online scheduling tool.

 Endodontic procedures focus on the inside portion of the teeth, while many other dental procedures address decay in the outermost layers of your teeth.